forketyfork/scripts/README.md

    This will automatically:
    - Set up a Nix development shell with all dependencies
-   - Install Python packages (torch, pyannote-audio, etc.)
+   - Provide Python 3 with virtualenv support (scripts manage their own ML packages)
    - Configure git hooks for shell script formatting
    - Create a `.env` template file